LOVING SUMMER

 Structure can be difficult to create, and for parents who are also neurodivergent, it can feel overwhelming.
 Creating a schedule/ routine is important, try to keep regular wake and bedtime routines.
 Creating structure can be in a written schedule or a picture schedule.
 This helps reduce anxiety as children know what’s expected and happening on a daily basis.

-Structure can be found in summer programs and camps.
+Structure can be found Summer programs, camps, library reading programs, sports, music, theatre, swim lessons, parks, and splash pads can all help create structure and routine.
 For teens, getting a part time job can help with structure as well as making money- their favorite thing!
 Summer programs and camps - the library -summer reading programs, parks, splash pads, sports, music, theatre, swim lessons, and so many more.
 If money is an obstacle many of the camps and programs offer scholarships to help it be more affordable and accessible to children and families.

 Structure is also important to keep on vacations (as much as possible) for children with autism.
 This can look like keeping the same wake/sleep times, favorite snacks, and as hard and non-vacation like it can feel to us as parents, often eating out can turn into a disaster, so, if possible, have a place you can prepare meals and have more control over the routine on vacation as you are able to.